browserengineering/book/book/security.md

 page from reading the guest book web page content.

 The term for this is the "Same-origin policy".
-Basically, web pages can only make `XMLHttpRequests` for web pages on the same "origin"---scheme, hostname, and port.[^not-cookies] This makes sure that private data on one website can't be leaked by the browser to another website.
+Basically, web pages only make `XMLHttpRequests` for web pages on the same "origin"---scheme, hostname, and port.[^not-cookies] This makes sure that private data on one website can't be leaked by the browser to another website.